ThuyHaLE/OptiMoldIQ/README.md

 **2. Shared Analytics Service**:

   - Run day/month/year-level analytical processing at scale
-  - Serve as shared analytics layer for multiple consumers
+  - Serve as a shared analytics layer for multiple consumers
-  - Currently powers dashboardBuilder ✅
+  - Currently powers [Day/Month/Year]LevelDataPlotter
-  - Designed to extend to planRefiner and taskOrchestrator 📝
+  - Designed to extend to planRefiner and taskOrchestrator

 **Deliverables**: